kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 #### Layer Control

 We started with the layer control, the section where the user can choose which baselayers or map overlays to observe.
+We decided to not allow this control to collapse to allow a user to more easily switch between layers without having to wait for the control to open up again.

 <br>